topdown/VVV-Dashboard/README.md

 * .env check for .env type installs
 * Custom setting for scan paths
 * Custom setting for wp-content paths
+* Migrations for databases.
+You can now migrate to a new domain.

 ---
 ### UPDATE Instructions